Know Everything about Quid Pro Quo

 Legal Definitions

 Quid pro quo, translating to “something for something,” is defined in various legal texts.
-I believe it denotes an exchange where one thing is given in return for another.
+It denotes an exchange where one thing is given in return for another.
 The Legal Information Institute elaborates, emphasizing its application in contracts and legal agreements where reciprocal obligations are established.
 In legal contexts, quid pro quo often appears in discussions around corruption, bribery, and employment law, particularly sexual harassment.

 Relevant Laws and Regulations